Timothy Tau: Short films

 In 2012, he collaborated with rappers/comedians The Fung Brothers (David and Andrew Fung) and directed, produced and edited a comedy sketch film about Jeremy Lin that The Fung Brothers wrote entitled "The Jeremy Lin Effect 2 (Linsanity)" where an Asian American girl named "Babe" (played by Jessika Van) only attracted to white men (including her boyfriend, Bret, played by Scott Lilly) is suddenly attracted to Asian American men (including a student named "Jeremy", played by Andrew Fung) after seeing clips of Jeremy Lin play.
 The video went viral and was mentioned on The Washington Post, the Associated Press and Yahoo!
 Sports, and on Taiwanese News Channel CTV among other news outlets.

 Music videos

-In 2011, Tau directed a music video for YouTube Sensation and Singer-Songwriter-Actress Megan Lee for her second original single, "Destiny."
+In 2011, Tau directed a music video for YouTube Sensation and singer-Songwriter-Actress Megan Lee for her second original single, "Destiny."
 The music video also stars Kelvin Han Yee, Megan Lee, Jessika Van, Yul Spencer and Ina-Alice Kopp.

 In 2013, Tau directed the Los Angeles segment of a music video for a track from Dumbfoundead and Paul Kim entitled "No Turning Back," the song being produced and composed by CHOPS aka Scott "Chops" Jung (formerly of The Mountain Brothers) for his EP project, "Strength in Numbers," which compiles tracks from a number of leading Asian American hip hop, rap and R&B artists.
 In addition to Dumbfoundead/Parker and Paul Kim, the music video also starred Jennifer Field and Cindy Bru, and NY-based Director/rap artist JL Jupiter (Jeff Lek) directed the New York segment as well as edited the music video.

-Education

-Tau is a graduate of University of California, Berkeley (Bachelor of Science in Electrical Engineering and Computer Science), University of California, Los Angeles (Master of Science in Engineering in Electrical Engineering), University of California, Hastings College of the Law (Juris Doctor or J.D.), where he was a Staff Editor and Technology Editor on the Hastings Law Journal, and University of California Berkeley School of Law (Master of Laws or LL.M with a "Law & Technology" Certificate Focus), where he was an Articles Editor on the Berkeley Technology Law Journal.
-He also graduated from Torrey Pines High School in 2001.

-Tau is also a graduate of the Professional Programs in Screenwriting and TV Writing from the UCLA School of Theater, Film and Television.